oohg/doc/english/Install_and_Update.md

 3. Click on "Download zip" and save the file to your local drive.
 4. Unpack the content of the file into an auxiliary folder.
 5. Copy the content to the matching folder into C:\OOHG.
+   (1) Do not copy "core" folder to C:\OOHG, just copy it's content.
-9. Rebuild the libraries (see below).
+6. Rebuild the libraries (see below).

 ## Procedure to update Harbour HB32's compiler: